dave-b-b/react-achievements/README.md

 A modal pops up when an achievement is unlocked.

 ### Persistent Achievements:
 Achieved achievements are stored in local storage.
+We have not implemented a feature for this to be permanently stored in a database.
+But we will.
+Achievements are stored in local storage as:
+1. Key: 'react-achievements-achievements' (This is an array of all the achievements that have been unlocked)
+2. Key: 'react-achievements-metrics' (This is an object of all the metrics that have been updated)

 ### Achievement Gallery:
 Users can view all their unlocked achievements.